50 Years of Designing Places to Be and Belong

 Reflection and Reassessment

-September 11 profoundly impacted the architecture and design industry.
-Multi-story projects were placed on hold as clients grew more cautious, prompting a reevaluation of building height, safety, and security.
-The moment reshaped how designers and clients alike approached risk, resilience, and responsibility in the built environment.
+The events of September 11, 2001 profoundly impacted the architecture and design industry.
+Multi-story projects were placed on hold as clients reassessed safety, security, and risk, —reshaping how the built environment was approached moving forward.

 Employee Spotlight · Melinda McCann

-In her time at Meyer, Melinda McCann has led business development and client strategy, strengthening Meyer’s relationships with global brands and industry leaders while driving thoughtful market growth.
+Meyer hires Melinda McCann to join the business development and marketing team as the firm begins to grow nationally.
+Melinda has led business development and client strategy, strengthening Meyer’s relationships with global brands and industry leaders while driving intentional market growth.

 George Wilson